luismartinezs/luis-martinez-site/content/blog/do-you-need-a-phd.md

 ### Fundamental technical knowledge:

 - Add that you know **HTML5, CSS3, JavaScript and React** (as a frontend dev --- and yes, another framework will do).
-I go into a bit more detail on what technical skills are needed [in my previous post](http://bit.ly/2SLTVZl) (look for *"the minimum to get a first job"*).
+I go into a bit more detail on what technical skills are needed <nuxt-link to="/blog/from-jobless-to-junior-frontend-developer-in-5-months">in my previous post</nuxt-link> (look for *"the minimum to get a first job"*).
 Don't bother lying about these, you wouldn't pass the interview anyway.

 - You can add MongoDB and NodeJS/ExpressJS if it is true that you know how to use them (every bootcamp seems to include these), but they are not necessary because as a junior frontend developer you wouldn't be doing anything with the backend and databases anyway.